GobiasSomeCoffeeCo/forge/README.md

 - **Target Flexibility**: Dynamically update target hosts and ports for existing tunnels
 - **Secure Command Channel**: Control messages are sent over a TLS-encrypted connection
 - **Interactive Management**: Command-line interface for managing tunnels
+- **Network Routing**: Connect to any machine reachable from the client, including internal LAN networks and subnets

 ## Prerequisites